 Community Representation

 One of the main reasons for the formation of the Sale Moor Partnership in 2002 came from the protests of local residents that Sale Moor was often overlooked at the strategic and regeneration level.
 The charity has invested a lot in building databases of information about the needs of the community through local assessments and surveys within the wider context of the Indices Of Multiple Deprivation and the more local context of Lower Super Output Areas.
 The Sale Moor Research website is a more devoted look at this data.
 Unfortunately some more jargon in it but also lots of very human comments too.
 We actively work with Trafford Housing Trust, Social Investment Fund, Trafford Council, Greater Manchester Police and a whole host of partners to ensure the people of Sale Moor are heard and considered.
+There is a Community Needs Assessment project in the pipeline for summer 2024.
+This will form the basis of our work for the next 3-5 years.

 While we focus on these 5 areas there are many other elements that come into the equation.
 The quarterly Sale Moor Source magazine that is delivered to 2,000 homes is currently suspnded but we do still operate a Facebook and Twitter account that reflects the work we do in the community.
 It also keeps local people abreast of the activities and opportunities available locally.